 One then considers the Poisson algebra $B := \Sym \mfg / (\mfg^2)$, equipped with the Lie bracket on $\mfg$.
-In other words, this is the quotient of $\cO_{\mfg^*}$ by the square of the augmentation ideal, i.e., the maximal ideal of the origin.
-In particular, $\Spec B$ is the first infinitesimal neighborhood of the origin in $\mfg^*$, so it is nonreduced, and set-theoretically just a point, albeit with a nontrivial Poisson structure.
+In other words, this is the quotient of $\cO(\mfg^*)$ by the square of the augmentation ideal, i.e., the maximal ideal of the origin.
+Then, $\Spec B$, which is known as the first infinitesimal neighborhood of the origin in $\mfg^*$, is nonreduced and set-theoretically a point, albeit with a nontrivial Poisson structure.